OctopusDeploy/blog/blog/2021-06/devops-documentation/index.md

 ![](https://i.octopus.com/guides/google/020-search-results.png "width=500")

-This is a trivial example, but it illustrates two of the features of the guides we implemented.
+This is a trivial example, but it illustrates two features that we implemented:

-First, we have a screencast showing the interaction with the browser, tracking each mouse click and form entry.
+1. We have a screencast showing the interaction with the browser, tracking each mouse click and form entry.
 This video is a big part of the *show, don’t tell* philosophy as it demonstrates exactly what the documentation describes.

-Next, you’ll notice the elements we interact with on the search screen are highlighted with a fluorescent green box in the screenshots.
+1. The elements we interact with on the search screen are highlighted with a fluorescent green box in the screenshots.
 This is the equivalent of sitting over someone’s shoulder and pointing to the screen rather than relying on awkward written descriptions of visual user interfaces.

 ## Automating the process

-This video and the screenshots could have been created and edited manually, but given that we’re building the foundation for a workflow that expanded to dozens (if not hundreds) of guides, we needed a way for these assets to be created automatically.
+This video and the screenshots could have been created and edited manually, but given that we’re building the foundation for a workflow that expanded to dozens (if not hundreds) of guides, we needed these assets to be created automatically.

 Automating the creation and updating of these assets requires four services: